roflcoopter/viseron/docs/docs/documentation/configuration/edit_config.md

 :::tip

-The built in Configuration Editor has syntax highlighting, making your YAML endevours a bit easier.
+The built in Configuration Editor has syntax highlighting, making your YAML endeavors a bit easier.

 <details>
   <summary>Demonstration of the Editor</summary>